isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 (force) particles.”
-In string theory, the <a href="https://www.sciencefocus.com/science/what-are-gravitons-and-do-they-really-exist" rel="noopener nofollow" target="_blank">graviton</a>, a hypothetical elementary particle that mediates "the force of gravity between matter", is "realised by the lowest energy vibration of a closed string."</p>
+In string theory, the <a href="https://www.sciencefocus.com/science/what-are-gravitons-and-do-they-really-exist" rel="noopener nofollow" target="_blank">graviton</a>, a hypothetical elementary particle that mediates "the force of gravity between matter", is "realised by the lowest energy vibration of a closed string," potentially providing a quantum theory for gravity.</p>
-<p>Assoc.
-Prof. Tan described how string theory supports the concept of a
+<p>Furthermore, Assoc.
+Prof. Tan described how string theory supports the
-multiverse, with different physical laws in each universe.
+concept of a multiverse, with different physical laws in each universe.
 String theory postulates that “our universe is actually <a href="https://www.space.com/more-universe-dimensions-for-string-theory.html" rel="noopener nofollow" target="_blank">10-dimensional</a>” with the "extra dimensions curled up" in a complex, minute shape called a <a href="https://www.quantamagazine.org/the-mathematician-who-shaped-string-theory-20231016/" rel="noopener nofollow" target="_blank">Calabi-Yau manifold</a>.
 The shapes of extra dimensions influence the properties of particles and